Callum Hawkins on his long-awaited return to marathon racing - AW

 In the challenging process of taking time to recover from his injuries, Hawkins has focused on a very relaxed approach.

 “You’ve got to believe in what you’ve got.
-Pick a goal that is doable and focus on that because that is what really helped me move one.”
+Pick a goal that is doable and focus on that because that is what really helped me move on.”

 Keep up to date with our race week interviews and news on the AW social media channels and website.